helm/helm-www/versioned_docs/version-3/community/related.md

 ---
-title: "Related Projects and Documentation"
+title: Related Projects and Documentation
-description: "third-party tools, plugins and documentation provided by the community!"
+description: third-party tools, plugins and documentation provided by the community!
 sidebar_position: 3
-aliases: ["/docs/related/"]
 ---

 The Helm community has produced many extra tools, plugins, and documentation